joshlong-attic/joshlong-blog-migration-tool/README.md

-# joshlong-blog-migration-tool
+# blawg-migration
-this contains the code i used to migrate to jBake back in 2015.
+home of the jbake migration for my blog